AlloyCI/alloy-runner/docs/configuration/autoscale.md

 them were running builds, and 2 were in _Idle_ state, waiting for the next builds.

-The algorithm will still work in the same way; GitLab Runner will create a new _Idle_ machine for each machine used for the build execution until `IdleCount` is satisfied.
+The algorithm will still work in the same way; AlloyCI Runner will create a new _Idle_ machine for each machine used for the build execution until `IdleCount` is satisfied.
 Those machines will be created up to the number defined by `limit` parameter.
-If GitLab Runner notices that there is a `limit` number of total created machines, it will stop autoscaling, and new builds will need to wait in the build queue until machines start returning to _Idle_ state.
+If AlloyCI Runner notices that there is a `limit` number of total created machines, it will stop autoscaling, and new builds will need to wait in the build queue until machines start returning to _Idle_ state.